Flat bands and $Z_2$ topological phases in a non-Abelian kagome lattice: Flat bands

 \section{Flat bands}

 The non-Abelian kagome lattice model hosts a rich phenomenon of flat bands, whose conditions of existence could be obtained analytically.
-Moreover, we will show that the location of the flat band could be tuned from top to middle and further to bottom of the three bands.
+Moreover, we will show that the location of the flat band could be tuned from the top to the middle and further to the bottom of the three bands.